onzack/kube-defcon/README.md

-# kuberecon
+# kube-defcon
-A tool to visualize native information from the Kubernetes Master API
+A tool to visualize network policy information from the Kubernetes Master API

 This project was created a few moments ago and more information will follow...